Sneakyhydra/Sentinel/README.md

 My dream is to make this project into -
 - A fully offline speech recognizing assistant
-- Have a system tray icon to know the state of Script
 - An AI Powered assistant

+Recently added system tray icons to know the state of scripts